benjaminy/TenaciousCalf/Documentation/flavors_of_persistence.md

 Confluently persistent data structures are actually "stronger" than plain fully persistent structures.
-In addition to regular persistent updates, versions from different branches of the version tree can be merged asymptotically more efficiently than merging unrelated instances of that type.
+In addition to regular persistent updates, versions from different branches of the version tree can be combined more efficiently than combining unrelated instances of that type.
+Confluence turns the version "tree" into a directed acyclic graph.

 ### Thread-safe